amd/quark-documentation/docs/autoapi/quark/torch/quantization/config/config/index.rst

    :param type[AwqProcessor] processor: The processor type that handles the AWQ algorithm logic.
    :param Optional[List[Dict[str, str]]] scaling_layers: Configuration details for scaling layers within the model, specifying custom scaling parameters per layer.
 Default is None.
    :param Optional[str] model_decoder_layers: Specifies the layers involved in model decoding that may require different quantization parameters.
 Default is None.
-   :param Optional[List[str]] embedding_layers: Lists the embedding layers within the model that need to be quantized separately.
-Default is None.

 .. py:class:: GPTQConfig